pja35/SXP/docs/wiki/Sigma_Protocols.md

 **Denote by \((a,c)\mapsto\textrm{CCD}^T(m,n)(a,c)\) the response of this protocol, done towards T with mask a and under challenge c.**

-Beware that B must not be left to freely choose the challenge, otherwise he can generate valid triplets through the following simulator:
+Beware that T must not be left to freely choose the challenge, otherwise he can generate valid triplets through the following simulator:

 -   Pick \(c,r\).